shortdark/num-of-posts/post-volume-stats/readme.txt

 == Changelog ==

+= 3.1.01 =

+* Minor bug fixes on the author and years bar charts.

 = 3.1.00 =

-* Compare years for some bar charts - shows data for all years in one table that can be copy/pasted into a spreadsheet.
+* You can now compare years for some of the bar charts - shows data for all years in one table that can be copy/pasted into a spreadsheet.
 * Words per post bar chart added.
 * Custom Taxonomy bar chart added to the main page (must be selected on the Settings page).
 * "Authors" data is now "Authors" or higher, "Contributors" are not included in the Authors data.